daviddenovannn/daviddenovannn/README.md

 ## About me:
 - 🔭 I'm currently an Informatics Engineering student
 - 🌱 I’m currently learning Web Progamming and Graphic Design
-- 👯 I'm looking to collaborate as Database Management
 - 😄 I'm looking for part time job
 - 💬 Ask me about anything
 - 📫 How to reach me: daviddenovannn@gmail.com